TryItOnline/cixl/README.md

 118
 ```

-Next up is consing a vector:
+Next up is consing a vector.

 ```
 > | clock {(let: v vect; 10000000 for {$v ~ push})} / 1000000 int